omnster/qutip/doc/guide/dynamics/dynamics-master.rst

 For non-unitary evolution of a quantum systems, i.e., evolution that includes incoherent processes such as relaxation and dephasing, it is common to use master equations.
-In QuTiP, the function :func:`qutip.mesolve` is used for both: the evolution according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
+In QuTiP, the function :func:`qutip.mesolve` can be used for both: the evolution according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
 The :func:`qutip.mesolve` function automatically determines if it is sufficient to use the Schrödinger